vajdagabor/ble-battery-monitor/README.md

-# A battery watcher for Blutooth Low Energy devices
+# A battery watcher for Bluetooth Low Energy devices

 This is an exercise, made with Electron, React, Typescript and the Web Bluetooth API.